japarejo/japarejo/README.md

 - 👀 I’m interested in software engineering, IA, guitar, and video-games.
 - You can read [my research papers here](https://scholar.google.com/citations?user=1vZmkFIAAAAJ)
-- 💞️ I’m looking to collaborate on research papers on search based software engineering
+- 💞️ I’m looking to collaborate on research papers on search based software engineering, and applications of IA for software engineering and improving human life in general.
 - 💬 Ask me about anything [here](https://github.com/japarejo/japarejo/issues)
 - 📫 You can learn more information about me, and see my social profiles at: https://about.me/japarejo